NYCPlanning/local-cert-generator/README.md

 ![alt text](common-name.png)

+Run this command with this caveat in mind:

 ```
 sh createRootCA.sh
 ```

-3. Add the root certificate we just generated to your list of trusted certificates.
+3. Add the root certificate we just generated (rootCA.pem) to your list of trusted certificates.
 This step depends on the operating system you're running:

     - **macOS**: Open Keychain Access and import the root certificate to your System keychain.
 Then mark the certificate as trusted.